michaelschwobe/osx-web-dev-setup/README.md

 echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"
 ```

-If the icons don't align perfectly, adjusting the Non-ASCII Font size is simpler than trying to fix font baselines.
+**TIP 1:** If the icons don't align perfectly, change the font size.
+If all else fails, adjusting the Non-ASCII Font size is simpler than trying to fix font baselines.

-**TIP 1:** Want to use the commands `showFiles` and `hideFiles` to quickly toggle hidden files on or off?
+**TIP 2:** Want to use the commands `showFiles` and `hideFiles` to quickly toggle hidden files on or off?
 Add these lines to the end of `~/zshrc`:

 ```
 # Show or hide hidden files quickly